WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 <aside class="notes">

 **Talking Points**:
-- In the vast majority of cases you should rely on the default behavior to re-render on every state change and will not need to invoke `shouldComponentUpdate()`.
+- In the vast majority of cases, you should rely on the default behavior to re-render on every state change, and will not need to invoke `shouldComponentUpdate()`.
-- `shouldComponentUpdate()` only exists as a performance optimization and you shouln't rely on it to “prevent” a rendering.
+- `shouldComponentUpdate()` only exists as a performance optimization, and you shouldn't rely on it to “prevent” a rendering.

 </aside>